 If you use oat milk in your baking as I do, you can check to see what baking ingredients are gluten free.

-There are many reasons that oat milk has risen to such popularity, but here are a few.
+There are many reasons that oat milk has become popular, but here are a few.

 The other reason is how well it works as a substitute for milk.
-When making lattes, coffee shops can get the same creamy texture with oat milk as cow’s milk.
-Consumers love that they can enjoy a more eco-friendly drink without sacrificing flavor and texture.
+Coffee shops can get the same creamy texture with oat milk as cow’s milk when making lattes.
+Consumers love enjoying a more eco-friendly drink without sacrificing flavor and texture.

 Check out other plant milk, including Is Soy Milk Gluten Free.